Vijayanagara Empire: Early years

 In the first two decades after the founding of the empire, Harihara I gained control over most of the area south of the Tungabhadra River and earned the title of "master of the eastern and western seas" (Purvapaschima Samudradhishavara).
 By 1374 Bukka Raya I, successor to Harihara I, defeated the chiefdom of Arcot, the Reddys of Kondavidu, and the Sultan of Madurai, and had gained control over Goa in the west and the Tungabhadra-Krishna River doab in the north.
 The original capital of the empire was in the principality of Anegondi on the northern banks of the Tungabhadra River in today's Karnataka.
 It was moved to Vijayanagara during Bukka Raya I's reign because it was easier to defend against the Muslim armies, who were persistently attacking from the northern lands.

-With the Vijayanagara Kingdom now imperial in stature, Harihara II, the second son of Bukka Raya I, further consolidated the kingdom beyond the Krishna River and South India was controlled by the Vijayanagara Empire.
+With the Vijayanagara Empire now imperial in stature, Harihara II, the second son of Bukka Raya I, further consolidated the empire beyond the Krishna River and South India was controlled by the Vijayanagara Empire.
 The next ruler, Deva Raya I, was successful against the Gajapatis of Odisha and undertook works of fortification and irrigation.
 Firuz Bahmani of Bahmani Sultanate entered into a treaty with Deva Raya I in 1407 that required the latter to pay Bahmani an annual tribute of "100,000 huns, five maunds of pearls and fifty elephants".
 The Sultanate invaded Vijayanagara in 1417 when the latter defaulted in paying the tribute.
 Such wars for tribute payment by Vijayanagara were repeated in the 15th century.

 Deva Raya II (eulogized in contemporary literature as Gajabetekara) succeeded to the throne in 1424.
 He was possibly the most successful of the Sangama Dynasty rulers.
 He quelled rebelling feudal lords and the Zamorin of Calicut and Quilon in the south.
 He invaded Sri Lanka and became overlord of the kings of Burma at Pegu and Tanasserim.
 By 1436 the rebellious chiefs of Kondavidu and the Velama rulers were successfully dealt with and had to accept Vijayanagara overlordship.
-After a few years of tranquility, wars broke out with the Bahamani Sultanate in 1443 with some successes and some reversals.
+After a few years of tranquility, wars broke out with the Bahmani Sultanate in 1443 with some successes and some reversals.
 The Persian visitor Firishta attributes Deva Raya II's war preparations, which included augmenting his armies with Muslim archers and cavalry, to be the cause of the conflict.
-Contemporary Persian ambassador Abdur Razzak attributes the war to the Bahamani Sultan capitalizing on the confusion caused by an internal revolt within the Vijayanagara Empire, including an attempt to assassinate the Raya by his brother.
+Contemporary Persian ambassador Abdur Razzak attributes the war to the Bahmani Sultan capitalizing on the confusion caused by an internal revolt within the Vijayanagara Empire, including an attempt to assassinate the Raya by his brother.